mbany786/UniversalTranslatorPro/readme.md

 - **Context-Aware AI:** Uses custom system prompts to handle complex theological and Sufi terminology.\
 - **Multi-Format Export:** Saves translated content as `.txt`, `.docx`, and `.pdf`.\
 - **Progress Tracking:** Saves state during large PDF translations to allow resuming.\
+- **Optimized for personal computers with low CPU/GPU
 ## Prerequisites
 You must have `poppler` installed on your system to handle PDF-to-image conversion:\
 - **Mac:** `brew install poppler`\